GMOD/Apollo/docs/Apollo2Build.md

 - ./apollo deploy
 - copy the war file at target/apollo-X.Y.war to your webapps folder as apollo.war or similar

+## Note about the test, development, and production environments

+The "production" settings in apollo-config are automatically used when you copy the war file to your tomcat server, and the schema will be initialized automatically.

+If you are instead using the "apollo run-local" instead of copying the war file, the "development" environment is used.
+See Database.md for more details.

 ### Login to the web interface